lineafab/archive-coding-imd/README.md

 <a name="reader"></a>
 ### Microfiche reader machine

 * **Aims:** I wanted to figure out the reader machines functionality.
-So I recorded my self useing it with different focus points.
+So I recorded my self using it with different focus points.
-1. Recording of my handgesture when I was useing the machine.
+1. Recording of my hand gesture when I was using the machine.
 2. The screen function of zoom in and out.
 3. The sound of the machine.
-4. Full picture of me using the reader machine from the back
+4. The full picture of me using the reader machine from the back

 * **Methods:** Video camera, handhold recording